popsps/SWE645-group-project/README.md

 ### Setting up Workers

-So we get the token and issue
+So we get the token and join the cluster. e.g.

 ```sh
 # To add a worker to the cluster